oras-project/oras/docs/proposals/multi-arch-image-mgmt.md

 As more and more container registries are fully compliant with the OCI specifications, OCI image index becomes a popular format to create a multi-arch image.

-This document aims to elaborate on the scenarios and problems of creating and managing multi-arch images, propose a solution to resolve these problems and help users to effectively manage multi-arch images with ORAS.
+This document aims to elaborate on the scenarios and problems of creating and managing multi-arch images, propose a solution to resolve these problems and help users to effectively create and manage multi-arch images with ORAS.

 ## Target users

-For users who need to create, store, update, and push multi-arch images locally and in OCI registry.
-The primary user persona are cloud-native developers.
+For users who need to create, store, update, and push multi-arch images locally and in OCI registries.
+The primary user persona is cloud-native developers.

 ## Scenarios and Problems